-Warning: Do not try to represent yourself in removal or deportation proceedings.
+Warning: Do not try to represent yourself in removal or deportation proceedings if you are a noncitizen without attorney.
 According to the Transactional Records Access Clearinghouse ("TRAC") (a data gathering, data research and data distribution organization at the Syracuse University in New York) examining immigration courts data at the end of September 2016, it found that 70% of adults with children that were ordered deported by immigration judges throughout the United States did not have legal representation.
 In other words, they appeared in court without lawyers.
 TRAC reported that having professional legal representation in removal proceedings makes "Fourteen-Fold Difference in the Outcome" of those cases.
 See, http://trac.syr.edu/immigration/reports/396/; see also, the Cardozo Law Review study from the New York Immigration Courts, Figure 7, page 384, showing an abysmal 3% of success for noncitizens appearing without a lawyer in deportation proceedings.
 Meaning that 97% of them lost their cases and were ordered deported.

 OUR COMMITMENT TO YOU, THE READER

-You are now entering the only website in the world-wide-web exclusively dedicated to explaining the appellate review processes involving appeals from deportation or removal orders, motions to reopen, reconsider or remand, and petitions for review.
-Written in common language to avoid confusing legal terms, this website informs you of the most important questions you should ask an immigration lawyer when looking to hire one to represent you in any deportation appeal process, including a petition for review before the United States Court of Appeals.
+Whether you are a noncitizen without attorney or an attorney without sufficient appellate practice experience, you are now entering the only website in the world-wide-web exclusively dedicated to explaining the appellate review processes involving appeals from deportation or removal orders, motions to reopen, reconsider or remand, and petitions for review.
+This webstie is written in common language to avoid confusing legal terms.
+If you are a noncitizen without attorney, this website informs you of the most important questions you should ask an immigration lawyer when looking to hire one to represent you in any deportation appeal process, including a petition for review before the United States Court of Appeals.

 This website explains to you the "what", "when", "where", "how" and the "why" reasons it is always in your best interest to file an appeal from an order of deportation entered by an immigration judge or the Board of Immigration Appeals (the "BIA").